elopio/docs/source/includes/_glossary.md

 ## Developer Mode

 During Augur's early stages, its Solidity smart contracts will allow for some special "developer mode" functionality.
 This functionality has been added as a security precaution in case an attacker attempts to compromise Augur's [Decentralized Oracle](#decentralized-oracle) system.
-If a security exploit is found, the Augur team can halt Augur, which will stop all normal functionality, such as trading, reporting, and disputing, and allow users to withdraw their REP and ETH from any Market.
+If a security exploit is found, the Augur development team can halt Augur, which will stop all normal functionality, such as trading, reporting, and disputing, and allow users to withdraw their REP and ETH from any Market.

-Eventually, once Augur has been thoroughly tested and the Augur team is confident that it is secure, this functionality will be removed so that it is not available to anyone (including the Augur team).
+Eventually, once Augur has been thoroughly tested and the Augur development team is confident that it is secure, this functionality will be removed so that it is not available to anyone (including the Augur development team).

 ## Dispute